 We all have a choice in life.
 We can either be alone living in a toxic mental space or we can flourish by the side of people who are willing to take us in, helping us become one, and limiting our own self-inflicted wounds.

 Yes, as a veteran, you once lived the tribal life.
-For whatever reason, you left the tribe and have been wondering on your own for some time.
+For whatever reason, you left the tribe and have been wandering on your own for some time.
 But you do not need to be alone.
-The world is full of clans which would love to have you and welcome you with open arms.
+The world is full of clans who would love to have you and welcome you with open arms.

 Find your new tribe and do good.

-This first appeared in The Havok Journal May 21, 2019.
+This first appeared in The Havok Journal on May 21, 2019.